 Kirk Cameron (Buck Williams), Brad Johnson (Rayford Steele), Janaya Stevens (Chloe Steele), Gordon Currie (Nicolae Carpathia), Clarence Gilyard (Pastor Bruce Barnes), Chelsea Noble (Hattie Dunham), Krista Bridges (Ivy Gold), Lubomir Mykytiuk (Rabbi Tsion Ben-Judah), Chris Bondy (Steve Plank), David MacNiven (Chris Smith), Christie McFadyen (Irene Steele), Brian Kaulback (Burned Fireman)

 In the aftermath of The Rapture, Buck Williams, Rayford Steele and other believers debate what to do.
 They watch as Nicolae Carpathia is made Secretary General of the United Nations, promising to bring peace to the whole world.
 In the midst of this, Buck and Rayford’s daughter Chloe begin to feel a mutual attraction.
-However, Chloe becomes upset when she meets Buck’s co-worker Ivy who is staying in his apartment and assumes her to be his fiancée.
+However, Chloe becomes upset when she meets Buck’s co-worker Ivy Gold who is staying in his apartment and assumes her to be his fiancée.
 Nicolae seeks to recruit Buck to get his message out to the world.
 They find that Nicolae has placed security around the Wailing Wall in Jerusalem where two Witnesses have appeared.
 Buck conceives a plan to sneak in past the cordon and televise what happens live.
 Their opportunity comes when Nicolae invites Buck to Jerusalem, while Rayford signs on as Nicolae’s pilot.
 There they discover that Nicolae plans to get the world’s top rabbinical scholar to proclaim him as the Messiah.

 The Left Behind series was a series of books written by Christian minister Tim LaHaye and former sports writer Jerry Jenkins.
-The series began with Left Behind: A Novel of the Earth’s Last Days (1995) and continued for sixteen books up until 2007, as well as several spinoff books.
+The series began with Left Behind: A Novel of the Earth’s Last Days (1995) and continued for fifteen books up until 2007, as well as several spinoff books.
 The series focuses on Biblical End Times Prophecies – The Rapture, the coming of the Anti-Christ, the establishment of the One World Government etc. The books enjoyed reasonable success.

 The problem that the Left Behind films leave you with as a reviewer is that on one hand they are quite well made films – at least in comparison to anything of comparable B-budget that was being made around the same time.
 (I won’t say the same for World at War, which appears to have been made cheaply and is a fairly awful film).
-There is nothing you can fault in any of the performances, which are to a general professional standard all around.
+There is nothing you can fault in any of the performances, which are generally to a professional standard all around.
 On the other hand, they are films that attain ridicule from secular audiences and hold a message of earnest religious proselytism that is fairly unpalatable.

 The majority of Christian Cinema films dealing with Biblical End Times focus on The Rapture and its immediate aftermath – see other efforts like The Moment After (1999), In the Blink of an Eye (2009) and Revelation Road: The Beginning of the End (2013) and sequels.
-By contrast, the Left Behind series has The Rapture over and done with in the first film, while the sequel focuses on the believers dealing with the Antichrist’s attempts to form the One World Government and bring about various prophecies.
+By contrast, the Left Behind series has The Rapture over and done with in the first film, while the sequel focuses on the believers dealing with the Antichrist’s attempts to form the One World Government and bring about various Biblical prophecies.

 The problem with dramatically portraying the Biblical End Times is that the actual Biblical account, which ends with The Antichrist ruling over the Earth for a thousand years, is one that runs contrary to the message of good drama, not to mention is a little pessimistic for a film that is trying to offer an upbeat Christian message.
 So in order for their stories to have things like heroic arcs, most Christian films have to cheat on this.
 The Omega Code (1999) actually had the Antichrist being defeated.
 In Tribulation Force, they get around this with The Antichrist not being defeated overall just in terms of the particular scheme he was trying to pull off.